aaron-dm-mcdonald/automate-ec2-creation/README.md

 ## Manual EC2 Creation Steps

-1) Figure out what data you need to run the `aws ec2 run-instances` command
+1) Open CLI
 2) Verify the CLI is configured (`aws configure`), you have a region chosen, etc
+3) Figure out what data you need to run the `aws ec2 run-instances` command
-3) Get your subnet ID
+4) Get your subnet ID
-4) Security Group
+5) Security Group
     - Create SG
     - Get your SG ID
     - Add inbound rule
-5) Get your AMI ID
+6) Get your AMI ID
-6) Key Pair
+7) Key Pair
     - Create key pair
     - Make key pair file read only
-7) Use notepad or Code to fill out the `aws ec2 run-instances` command and execute it when ready
+8) Use notepad or Code to fill out the `aws ec2 run-instances` command and execute it when ready
-8) List EC2 info to verify EC2 launched and get info needed.
+9) List EC2 info to verify EC2 launched and get info needed.
-9) Use public DNS and launch SSH Client
+10) Use public DNS and launch SSH Client
-10) Connect to your EC2 instance...
+11) Connect to your EC2 instance...

 ## Basic script (no input or variables)
 1) NOT IN REPO YET!